Big Mama Thornton: 1960s: "Ball and Chain" and continued success

-As her career began to fade in the late 1950s and early 1960s, she left Houston and relocated to the San Francisco Bay area, playing clubs in San Francisco and Los Angeles.
+As her career began to fade in the late 1950s and early 1960s, Thornton left Houston and relocated to the San Francisco Bay area, playing clubs in San Francisco and Los Angeles.
 Her performances were infrequent so she could not retain a steady group of musicians to back her.
 Chris Strachwitz said that when Thornton was booked to perform in a good venue like the Fillmore, her manager at the time, Jim Moore, would hire "lounge musicians.
 He called them 'jazz musicians' or whatever... they had no clue what the blues was all about.
-They were mediocre at the best".
-While living in the Bay Area, Thornton recorded for a succession of labels, including Irma, Bay-Tone, Carolyn, Sotoplay, Kent and the Berkeley-based Arhoolie Records.
+They were mediocre at the best."
+While living in the Bay Area, Thornton recorded for a succession of labels, including Irma, Bay-Tone, Carolyn, Sotoplay, Kent, and the Berkeley-based Arhoolie Records.

 In 1961 Thornton wrote another signature song, "Ball And Chain".
 The song relates the feelings of a woman who has been mistreated by her partner.
-Thornton assigned the song's copyright to Bay-Tone Records, a small, independent San Francisco record company in 1961.
+Thornton assigned the song's copyright in 1961 to Bay-Tone Records, a small, independent San Francisco record company.
 Bay-Tone released two of Thornton's singles, including "You Did Me Wrong" b/w "Big Mama's Blues".
 However, the label chose not to release her "Ball And Chain" recording and instead held on to the copyright.
-Throughout her musical journey Thornton wrote a lot of blues songs, like "Ball and Chain," which with time became famed and well known through Janis Joplin's presentations.This caused Thornton to once again miss out on the publishing royalties when her song was recorded by another artist and became a hit.
+Throughout her musical journey Thornton wrote a lot of blues songs like "Ball and Chain," which with time became famed and well known through Janis Joplin's presentations.
+This caused Thornton to once again miss out on the publishing royalties when her song was recorded by another artist and became a hit.
 During her later efforts to secure the royalties from the song, Thornton described how she had written the song 9 years before she recorded it, saying: "I was singing that way before I recorded it."